swiney/portfolio/_projects/04-character-customisation-systems.md

 # The Character Rig
 {: .heading-accent }
 ------------
-Before we dive into the toolsets, here's a bit about the actual master character rig.
+Before we dive into the toolsets, here's a bit about the actual master character rig that I created:

 | **Technical Requirement** | **Solution** |
 | Unified rig to streamline workflow and share animations | 1 master rig supports boy + girl characters.
 Non-unique parts are swappable (eg: Boy's limbs are slightly thicker.
 Girl has longer eye lashes) |